apache/parquet-format/LogicalTypes.md

 type that is UTC normalized and has `MICROS` precision.
 Like the logical type counterpart, it must annotate an `int64`.

+Despite there is no exact corresponding ConvertedType for local time semantic, in order to support forward compatibility with those libraries, which annotated their local time with legacy `TIME_MICROS` and `TIME_MILLIS` annotation, Parquet writer implementation *must* annotate local time with legacy annotations too, as shown below.

 *Backward compatibility:*

 | ConvertedType | LogicalType |